rust-lang/book/second-edition/src/ch15-01-box.md

 The most straightforward smart pointer is a *box*, whose type is written `Box<T>`.
 Boxes allow you to store data on the heap rather than the stack.
 What remains on the stack is the pointer to the heap data.
-Refer back to Chapter 4 if you'd like to review the difference between the stack and the heap.
+Refer back to Chapter 4 if you’d like to review the difference between the stack and the heap.

 <!-- do we mean, allows you to place a value on the heap rather than the
 default behavior of placing it on the stack?
 Can you quickly recap on what the advantage to this can be, help them know when they'd use this? -->
 <!-- Correct!
 Recap below: /Carol -->

-Boxes don't have performance overhead other than their data being on the heap instead of on the stack, but they don't have a lot of extra abilities either.
+Boxes don’t have performance overhead other than their data being on the heap instead of on the stack, but they don’t have a lot of extra abilities either.
-They're most often used in these situations:
+They’re most often used in these situations:

-- When you have a type whose size can't be known at compile time, and you want to use a value of that type in a context that needs to know an exact size
+- When you have a type whose size can’t be known at compile time, and you want to use a value of that type in a context that needs to know an exact size
-- When you have a large amount of data and you want to transfer ownership but ensure the data won't be copied when you do so
+- When you have a large amount of data and you want to transfer ownership but ensure the data won’t be copied when you do so
-- When you want to own a value and only care that it's a type that implements a particular trait rather than knowing the concrete type itself
+- When you want to own a value and only care that it’s a type that implements a particular trait rather than knowing the concrete type itself

-We're going to demonstrate the first case in the rest of this section.
+We’re going to demonstrate the first case in the rest of this section.
 To elaborate on the other two situations a bit more: in the second case, transferring ownership of a large amount of data can take a long time because the data gets copied around on the stack.
 To improve performance in this